 22) Line 221: Again, not convincing to just state that the model fits data well.
 Model may be of little value if authors cannot quantitatively demonstrate that the model processes fit real data well.
 Figures 23) Line 392: The relationship of the real data looks like it could be modeled as a sigmoid function in Figure 1.

+Our model tries to be general across a wide range of sizes.
+However, it is possible that small organisms experience supplementary constraints that are not included in the model, which results in an overestimate of their speed.
+Similarly, larger animals may show specific adaptations (such as lubrification of the body) that increase their speed, and that are not size-related.
+These factors are not included in the model in order to keep its generality.

 24) Line 396: Can something be added to have the model asymptote at large sizes?

 Hirt et al. (2017) included a limitation for large animals due to limitations of quickly available energy.
 We did not include this mechanism in our model because we were more interested in general principles.
 However, it might an interesting aspect to consider in the future.